Oceanport Landing Marina view at dusk

 The Glade is the newest addition to the 9/11 Memorial Park, honoring rescue & recovery workers affected by toxin exposure after 9/11 on “The Pile”

 Eataly has two locations in NYC: Flatiron on 23rd & 5th, and Downtown in the Oculus.
-We wandered and shopped, and stopped for a delicious lunch at Pasta & Pizza.
+We wandered and shopped, and stopped for a delicious lunch at Pasta & Pizza, one of their more casual restaurants (we’ve eaten here at their 5th Ave. location).
 Rob had an amazing pasta dish with wild mushrooms, and I enjoyed a pizza with burrata, gorgonzola, red onion, sausage and olives.
 It was all delicious!!

 The shopping at Eataly is just as amazing as the food in the restaurants.
 We stocked up on some pastas, bread, sauce, pesto, pizza dough and cheese!
 It’s not only delicious, but it’s all beautiful to look at!